amzn/pecos/pecos/apps/text2text/README.md

 Turing Award laureates
 Deep Learning
 ```
-Each line in the file is a representation of an output label, categories in Wikipedia.
+Each line is a text description of an output label, namely categories in Wikipedia.

 Now, we training the text2text model, which include feature vectorization and learning PECOS model.